Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 To accommodate this phenomenon, one could write the right-hand side of~\eqref{eqn::fusion_OPE} in the less restrictive form $c_1(z_1,z_2) \, \Phi_{1,1}(z_2) + c_2(z_1,z_2) \, \Phi_{1,3}(z_2)$, for some functions $c_1(z_1,z_2)$ and $c_2(z_1,z_2)$ allowing logarithmic terms in the expansion.
 Our results show that, for any CFT (boundary) fields describing the scaling limit of the UST Peano curves, that is, $\SLE_8$ curves, the formal OPE product~\eqref{eqn::fusion_OPE} has the explicit form

 From the point of view of Virasoro representation theory, if a Verma module $\mathrm{V}_{c,h}$ contains a singular vector, we may take one at the lowest level and form the quotient module of $\mathrm{V}_{c,h}$ by this submodule.
 This quotient module $\mathrm{S}_{c,h}$ is unique and simple (irreducible).
 Minimal models are CFTs whose fields are constrained to live in such representations, whence the quotienting results in strict truncation of the operator content of the theory, forcing it to be finite.
-More precisely, one can also parameterize the special series of central charges and Kac weights by two coprime integers $1 \leq p' < p$ as in~\cite[Chapter~7, Equation~(7.65)]{DMS:CFT}.
+More precisely, one can also parametrize the special series of central charges and Kac weights by two coprime integers $p,p' \geq 1$ as in~\cite[Chapter~7, Eq.~(7.65)]{DMS:CFT}.
 When $c(\kappa) \leq 1$, which is of interest to us, we have $t(\kappa) = p / p'$.
-A minimal model of type $M(p,p')$ comprises fields $\{ \Phi_{r,s} \colon 1 \leq r \leq p'-1 , \; 1 \leq s \leq p-1 , \; p r > p' s \}$.
-In particular, with $\kappa=8$, we find only the identity field $\Phi_{1,1}$ in the minimal model $M(2,1)$.
-This model has central charge $c=-2$, and is perhaps the most studied example of a log-CFT~\cite{Gurarie:log_CFT, Kausch:Symplectic_fermions}.
-In particular, extending it beyond the minimal model to include, for instance, fields $\Phi_{1,s}$ with $s \geq 2$, we can consider a larger theory in particular containing $\Phi_{1,2}$ and $\Phi_{1,3}$.
-Note that the conformal weights of the fields $\Phi_{1,s}$ with $\kappa = 8$ read $h_{1,s} \in \{0 , -\frac{1}{8} , 0 , \frac{3}{8}, 1 , \frac{15}{8} , 3 , \frac{35}{8} , 6 , \frac{63}{8}, 10, \ldots\}$.
-In such a larger model, one can consider fusion of representations of the Virasoro algebra and ask whether all relevant Virasoro-modules are contained in the theory.
-From the literature of fusion products in CFT~\cite{GK:Indecomposable_fusion_products, Gurarie:log_CFT}, in the case of $c=-2$ the fusion of two simple modules $\mathrm{S}_{1,2}$ (corresponding to $\Phi_{1,2}$ with $\kappa=8$) is described by the exact sequence
+A minimal model of type $M(p,p')$ comprises fields $\{ \Phi_{r,s} \colon r,s \in \bZpos , \; 1 \leq r \leq p'-1 , \; 1 \leq s \leq p-1 , \; p r > p' s \}$.
+In particular, with $\kappa=8$, we find that the minimal model $M(2,1)$ is empty.
+Such a model would have central charge $c=-2$, and it is perhaps the most studied example of a log-CFT~\cite{Gurarie:log_CFT, Kausch:Symplectic_fermions}.
+In particular, extending it beyond the minimal model to include, for instance, fields $\Phi_{1,s}$ with $s \geq 1$, we can consider a theory in particular containing $\Phi _{1,1}$, $\Phi _{1,2}$, and $\Phi _{1,3}$.
+Note that the conformal weights of the fields $\Phi_{1,s}$ with $\kappa = 8$ read $h_{1,s}(8) \in \{0 , -\frac{1}{8} , 0 , \frac{3}{8}, 1 , \frac{15}{8} , 3 , \frac{35}{8} , 6 , \frac{63}{8}, 10, \ldots\}$.
+In such a model, one can consider fusion of representations of the Virasoro algebra and ask whether all relevant Virasoro modules are contained in the theory.
+From the literature of fusion products in CFT~\cite{Gurarie:log_CFT, GK:Indecomposable_fusion_products}, in the case of $c=-2$ the fusion of two simple modules $\mathrm{S}_{1,2}$ (corresponding to $\Phi_{1,2}$ with $\kappa=8$) is described by the exact sequence